 Ask them to write down five to ten things they love about themselves and have them continue to yell them out until you see a smile sneak across their face.

-Or, get them to make a list of positive self-statements and ask them to repeat them daily: I feel pretty, I am smart, confident, and so on.
+Or, get them to list positive self-statements and ask them to repeat them daily: I feel pretty, smart, confident, and so on.

-Even if they aren’t able to believe these self-compliments to start with, they Decidingn them in time.
+Even if they can’t believe these self-compliments, they will do it in time.

 Make sure you follow up with messages reminding them to keep practicing.